Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 ---
+title: A Pointless Reconstruction of the Real Numbers
+subtitle: And why it's important for quantum mechanics.
+date: 2019-08-14
+tags: [physics, math, quantum mechanics]
 ---

 OK, I need to write this stuff out for the sake of my own understanding.
 Please excuse my (mathematically formal) language.